-- ECMAScript was the official name for the language.
+- In 1996, ECMAScript became the official name for the language.

 - ES7 (ECMAScript 2016) comes with Chrome and Opera support.